muggy8/improbable/have-and-havenot/xitrO31z.md

 I was lost for words.

-"Master Mikay, thank you for your cooperation ---"
+"Master Mikay, thank you for your cooperation.
+I will now ---"

 Before the person on the other side of the communicator can finish, I noticed Phanna sitting up in the middle of the platform.

-I dropped the communicator as I was stunned not knowing what I should feel.
+I dropped the communicator as I was stunned with relief.

 As I released my grip on the communicator, my connection with the person on the other side of the communicator broke.